tjdwill/cpp-notes/cpp-build/cmake/cmake-tips-and-tricks.md

 - If the project build is scripted, use `cmake --build` instead of invoking the build tool directly (ex. `ninja`).
     - Rationale: Facilitates easy switching between generator types.

+- In lieu of `CMAKE_SOURCE_DIR` and the like, use the `PROJECT_SOURCE_DIR` line of variables for pathing for projects that may be included as a child to another CMake project.
+This will allow for the proper paths to be derived.